Sèvres

-Sèvres (/ˈsɛvrə/, [sɛvʁ(ə)]) is a commune in the southwestern suburbs of Paris, France.
-It is located 9.9 km from the centre of Paris, in the Hauts-de-Seine department, Île-de-France region.
+Sèvres (/ˈsɛvrə/, [sɛvʁ(ə)]) is a French commune in the southwestern suburbs of Paris.
+It is located 9.9 km from the centre of Paris, in the Hauts-de-Seine department in the Île-de-France region.
 The commune, which had a population of 23,251 as of 2018, is known for its famous porcelain production at the Manufacture nationale de Sèvres, which was also where the Treaty of Sèvres (1920) was signed.

 Geography

 Situation

 Sèvres is a commune in the western suburbs of Paris, 10.3 km to the southwest of the centre of Paris, with an eastern edge by the river Seine.
 The commune borders Île Seguin, an island in the Seine, in the commune of Boulogne-Billancourt, adjoining Sèvres.

 Geology and landforms

 The area of the commune is 391 ha.
 The altitude varies between 27-171 m.

 Work at Sèvres, including for the construction of the expressway, permitted an update of interesting fossils in different geological layers.
 Notably, in chalk, some types of sea urchins, belemnite beaks, rhynchonellas and oysters were found; in the coarse limestone, ammonites.